How to make your own logo in 6 steps

 If you’re looking for a quick start with logo design, experimenting with a logo template can give you a starting point on which you can build and adapt.

-There are lots of options but one of the best free logo makers is Over by GoDaddy.
+There are lots of options but one of the best free logo makers is GoDaddy Studio.

-Play around with Over until you land on a couple of logos you like.
+Play around with GoDaddy Studio until you land on a couple of logos you like.

 6. Ask for feedback